pingcap/docs-cn/sql-statements/sql-statement-show-builtins.md

 ## MySQL compatibility

-`SHOW BUILTINS` is a new syntax in TiDB.
+This statement is a TiDB extension to MySQL syntax.